backend-development/backend-development-textbook/source/security.md

 > Components, such as libraries, frameworks, and other software modules, run with the same privileges as the application.
 If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
 Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts.
 [OWASP Wiki](https://www.owasp.org/index.php/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities)

+Before using a gem, look it up in the [ruby-toolbox](https://www.ruby-toolbox.com/) and check if it is actively maintained and if there are better alternatives.

 There are several tools that check for vulnerabilities in dependencies:

-- [bundle audit](https://github.com/rubysec/bundler-audit) will read the Gemfile.lock, looking for gem versions with vulnerabilities reported in the [Ruby Advisory Database](https://github.com/rubysec/ruby-advisory-db).
+- [bundler-audit](https://www.ruby-toolbox.com/projects/bundler-audit) will read the Gemfile.lock, looking for gem versions with vulnerabilities reported in the [Ruby Advisory Database](https://github.com/rubysec/ruby-advisory-db).
 - [snyk](https://snyk.io/) works for ruby and javascript (and more languages).

+Use `bundle update --conservative gem_name` to safely update vulnerable dependencies.

-When using script-tags to include javascript (e.g. jquery, bootstrap from a cdn) use Subresource Integrity checks to prevent [man in the middle attacks](https://security.stackexchange.com/questions/72652/javascript-injection-using-man-in-the-middle-attack?newreg=81c460e021c04123883661e86b95d14f#answer-72661) using your javascript.
+When using script-tags to include javascript (e.g. bootstrap, react) from a cdn use Subresource Integrity checks.
+This way, if a hacker manages to change the script on the CDN your application will not be affected:

 ```
 <script